Suicidal Tendencies discography

-The discography of Suicidal Tendencies, an American crossover thrash band formed in 1980 by vocalist Mike Muir, consists of thirteen studio albums, four compilation albums, two extended plays, twenty-one singles and twenty-two music videos.
-Their first studio album, Suicidal Tendencies, was released in 1983 but failed to chart.
+The discography of Suicidal Tendencies, an American crossover thrash band formed in 1980 by vocalist Mike Muir, consists of fourteen studio albums, four compilation albums, two extended plays, twenty-one singles and twenty-two music videos.

+The band’s first studio album, Suicidal Tendencies, was released in 1983 to much notoriety in the hardcore punk underground.
 Their second album, Join the Army, was released four years later and peaked at number 100 in the United States and number 81 in the UK.
 The album caught the attention of Epic Records, who signed Suicidal Tendencies in 1988.
 The band released their first album for the label, How Will I Laugh Tomorrow When I Can't Even Smile Today, in September 1988, and in the following year they released Controlled by Hatred/Feel Like Shit...
 Déjà Vu, which was their first album to be certified gold by the Recording Industry Association of America (RIAA).

 Suicidal Tendencies released their fifth album Lights...Camera...Revolution! in July 1990, which peaked at number 101 on the Billboard 200 and number 59 in the UK.
 It spawned four singles, including "Send Me Your Money", which peaked at number 83 in the UK, leading the album to sell over half a million copies.
 Their sixth album, The Art of Rebellion, was released in 1992 and peaked at number 52, their highest chart position in their home country to date.
 It was also the first of five Suicidal Tendencies albums to chart in Germany, as well as their only album to chart in Canada and New Zealand.
 Four singles were released to promote The Art of Rebellion, including "Nobody Hears" and "I'll Hate You Better", which peaked at number 28 and 34 respectively on the Billboard Mainstream Rock chart.
 After releasing Still Cyco After All These Years (1993), a re-recording of their first album, Suicidal Tendencies released their eighth studio album Suicidal for Life in 1994.
 Despite being the band's second highest-charting album in the US, peaking at #82, Suicidal for Life was not as successful as their previous releases, and eventually after touring in support of it, Suicidal Tendencies broke up.